ssokolow/quicktile/README.md

 This works best when combined with functionality your existing window manager provides (eg. `Alt+Tab`) to minimize the need to switch your hand between your keyboard and your mouse.

-### Important Notes:

- * You can list your current keybindings by running `quicktile.py --show-bindings`
- * You can get a list of valid actions for the configuration file by running `quicktile.py --show-actions`
- * If you are running quicktile from a folder that isn't in your `PATH`, you will need to run `./quicktile.py` rather than `quicktile.py`.
- * If you don't mark `quicktile.py` as executable, you will have to run `python quicktile.py` rather than `quicktile.py`.

 ## Advanced Uses